openbullet/openbullet2-docs/docs/proxies/how-to-use-proxies.md

 #### Proxy sources
 These sources supply the proxies that populate the Proxy Pool, which in turn distributes them to the bots.
 There are three types of proxy sources:

 - 📦 **Group** utilizes one of the proxy groups configured in the *Proxies* section of OpenBullet 2.
-This allows you to leverage the [proxy checking](./check-proxies.md) feature, which removes non-functional proxies beforehand
+This allows you to leverage the [proxy checking](./check-proxies.md) feature, which can remove non-functional, slow, or low-quality proxies beforehand
 - 📁 **File** draws proxies from a file on your local filesystem.
 When proxies are reloaded, the file is read, and proxies are parsed from it, one per line, in the standard proxy syntax
 - 🌐 **Remote** retrieves proxies from a remote endpoint.
 OpenBullet 2 sends a GET request to the endpoint, expecting a list of proxies in response, one per line, in the standard proxy syntax